liamw1/oxibooru/doc/CONVERSION.md

     admin cli.

     Run recompute_post_checksums and recompute_post_signatures in the admin cli.
-For databases with many posts recompute_post_signatures can take quite a bit of time (around 12 posts per second on my machine), so be prepared for that.
+For databases with many posts, these functions can take a bit of time to complete, so be prepared for that. recompute_post_checksums runs at around 240 posts/sec and recompute_post_signatures runs at around 120 posts/sec on my machine.
     ```console
     Please select a task: recompute_post_checksums
     ```